beccacohen23/FemaleAgencyTamerTaming/README.md

 # FemaleAgencyTamerTaming
-## Computational Linguistics to Assess Female Agency in The Taming of the Shrew and Tamer <br />
+## Computational Linguistics to Assess Female Agency in The Taming of the Shrew and Tamer
 <br />
 [Copy_of_BeccaCohen_2](https://github.com/beccacohen23/FemaleAgencyTamerTaming/blob/main/Copy_of_BeccaCohen2.ipynb) contains code for creating the Tamer Tamed dataframe <br />
 <br />